AcalaNetwork/evm-dapp-collection/README.md

 # evm-dapp-collection
-Good place to submit information of Acala EVM Dapp.
+Good place to submit information of Acala EVM Dapps.

 ### How to develop Acala EVM dapp?